-Countries that have been reviewed: Burundi, Kenya, Tanzania, India, Pakistan, Indonesia, South Africa, Nigeria, and Uganda.
-More countries coming soon.
+Countries that have been reviewed: Bolivia, Brazil, Burundi, Ecuador, Grenada, India, Indonesia, Kenya, Nigeria, Pakistan, Peru, South Africa, Tanzania, Uganda, Japan, China, Thailand and Singapore More countries coming soon.

 What happens to borrowers who default on their contractual loans?